j6s/phparch/README.md

 These methods will also set the referenced component as the currently active one - so when using `->mustNotDependOn('FooBar')` all future operations reference the `FooBar` component.

-In order to chain multiple dependency rules for a single component there are some convinience methods available:
+In order to chain multiple dependency rules for a single component there are some convenience methods available:

 - `andMustNotDependOn`